Back Country Trail Camps

 Where can I get a map?

 You can purchase individual park maps from most State Parks in the Santa Cruz State Park District.
 You can purchase a Semperviren’s Fund Skyline to the Sea trail map by calling the Semperviren’s Fund at (650) 949-1453.
-They can also be purchased at the park store at Henry Cowell Redwoods State Park, Big Basin State Park and at mountainparks.org.
+They can also be purchased at the park store at Henry Cowell Redwoods State Park, Big Basin Redwoods State Park and at www.mountainparks.org.
+Local outdoor recreation supply stores also sell maps of the trail.

 Where do I start my trip?

-If you are parking a vehicle at a trailhead you can start your trip at Castle Rock SP, Big Basin Redwoods SP, or at Rancho Del Oso (the western portion of Big Basin with access from Hwy 1).
+If you are parking a vehicle at a trailhead you can start your trip at Castle Rock State Park, Portola Redwoods State Park, Big Basin Redwoods State Park Headquarters, or at Rancho Del Oso, which is across Highway 1 from Waddell Beach on the coast side of Big Basin Redwoods State Park.
+These are the only locations which allow a vehicle to be parked overnight.
 If you are being dropped off you can start your trip anywhere with an access point to a trail.
-You will need to check in and pay fees before starting your trip.
+If you are not parking a vehicle in a State Park overnight you must carry the Reservation Transaction Receipt with you as you hike.

 Is there any public transportation to the trailheads?